Homophobic, Biphobic and Transphobic Hate Crime - Prosecution Guidance

 Statutory sentencing duty

-The law imposes a general duty on criminal courts, when sentencing an offender, to treat more seriously any offence which can be shown to be aggravated by hostility towards sexual orientation or transgender identity (Section 146 Criminal Justice Act 2003).
+The law imposes a general duty on criminal courts, when sentencing an offender, to treat more seriously any offence which can be shown to be aggravated by hostility towards persons of a particular sexual orientation or who are transgender. (s.66 Sentencing Act 2020 which applies to all convictions on or after 1st December 2020).

 Prosecutors have a duty to present all relevant material to allow the court to pass sentence in accordance with the law.
-Hostility towards sexual orientation or transgender identity makes an offence more serious and the court has a duty to take this into account when it sentences a defendant.
+Hostility towards persons of a particular sexual orientation or who are transgender makes an offence more serious and the court has a duty to take this into account when it sentences a defendant.

-Where the evidence to support s146 has been identified, instructions to the prosecuting advocate should include a request that an application for an uplift be made, with the basis for this clearly set out.
+Where the evidence to support s.66 SA 2020 has been identified, instructions to the prosecuting advocate should include a request that an application for an uplift be made, with the basis for this clearly set out.

-There is no procedure laid down by which the court is to determine whether a s146 uplift should be applied.
+There is no procedure laid down by which the court is to determine whether a s.66 SA 2020 uplift should be applied.

 If there is a trial, although not an element of the substantive offence, ideally the issues will at least have been canvassed during the evidence, so that the defendant has an opportunity to deal with them.
 Care should be taken not to use this as an excuse to introduce evidence that is otherwise strictly inadmissible to prove the elements of the offence, if it has no relevance to the matter in issue in the trial.

-After hearing the relevant evidence, the court should state in open court whether the aggravating feature has been found proved: see s146(3).
-If it is not found proved, s146 will not apply and the court will proceed to sentence accordingly.
-If the aggravating feature is found proved, s146(3) will apply and any sentence that the court would have imposed for the "basic" offence should be increased accordingly.
+After hearing the relevant evidence, the court should state in open court whether the aggravating feature has been found proved: see s.66(2) SA 2020.
+If it is not found proved, s.66 SA 2020 will not apply, and the court will proceed to sentence accordingly.
+If the aggravating feature is found proved, s.66(2) SA 2020 will apply and any sentence that the court would have imposed for the "basic" offence should be increased accordingly.

-Prosecutors should be familiar with the approach that courts take to sentencing in a case to which s146 applies.
+Prosecutors should be familiar with the approach that courts take to sentencing in a case to which s.66(2) SA 2020 applies.
 This is set out in the section on Hate Crime in the Magistrates' Court Sentencing Guidelines.

 The Guideline mirrors the guidance given in R v Kelly& Donnelly 2 Cr App R (S) 73 CA, which addressed the appropriate increase in sentence for racial aggravation and endorsed the following approach: